Asana/devrel-examples/javascript/portfolio-to-csv-export/README.md

 ## Usage

-The entry point for the script is `./index.html`, a page that embeds the client-side script: `./index.js`.
+The entry point for the script is `./index.html`, a page that embeds the client-side script `./index.js` and its helper/utility methods in `./utils.js`.

 Before you begin, be sure to obtain a [personal access token](https://developers.asana.com/docs/personal-access-token) (PAT).
 This personal access token is how the script authenticates with Asana to request data via the Asana API.
 Upon successful authentication, the script parses and formats that data into a single CSV file.